surajudamale/missingskill-learning/javascript.md

 **var keyword**
 - **ES5** is a Dynamic type, which gets Hoisted.
-- In **ES5** we can use var keyword with ame name it wil just overwrite and allows it to print.
+- In **ES5** we can use var keyword with same name it will just overwrite and allows it to print.
     ```js
     var user = "suraj";     //Declaration and assignment
     console.log(user);      //prints : suraj